 Movement Along the Fault

-But it was not to last.
 Once the Farallon plate had been completely overridden, subduction ended.
 With no more magma to fuel them, the coastal volcanoes dried up and began eroding.
 But all was still not quiet in the tectonic zone.
 For right behind the Farallon plate was the Pacific plate, and rather than being subducted like its predecessor, it ground against the North American plate’s western edge until a small portion of the American plate snapped along the stress lines and became attached to the Pacific plate’s upper edge.

 A transform boundary had come into being.
 And so has the San Andreas Fault zone, a crack in the earth that stretched more than six hundred miles from the Gulf of Mexico to the Mendocino coast north of San Francisco.
-Directly in its path, and now astride the two plates, was the Pinnacles volcano.
+Directly in its path, and now astride the two plates, was the Pinnacles volcanic field.
 As the newly broken sliver of California began its strike-slip displacement journey northwest, thanks to the movement of the Pacific plate, it took with it two-thirds of the Pinnacles’ volcanic mass.
 Pinnacles now lies 195 miles north of its birthplace near Los Angeles, CA. The journey is far from over, however, as the San Andreas Fault zone continues to slip at a rate of 1 inch/year.

-Somewhere along the way, the partial volcano -- trapped between the San Andreas on one side and a lesser fault (now called the Pinnacles fault) on the other -- began sinking downward until most of its bulk lay in a graben or ditch where it was protected by the fault-line ramparts rising high above it.
+Somewhere along the way, the partial volcanic field -- trapped between the San Andreas on one side and a lesser fault (now called the Pinnacles fault) on the other -- began sinking downward until most of its bulk lay in a graben or ditch where it was protected by the fault-line ramparts rising high above it.
 In time the ramparts eroded, exposing Pinnacles to the full fury of wind, rain, and ice.

 Thousands of feet of overlying rubble gradually wore away.
 Steep ravines developed; monoliths and colonnades took their place beside massive walls and lonely pillars; boulders fell from lofty recesses to overtop narrow stream channels.
 It was a world of gentle canyons and fractured ridges, breathtaking vistas and eerie silence, glowing colors and inhospitable soil.
 But most of all, it was young while it was old, for Pinnacles was forever rearranging its features, changing the face fashioned yesterday and creating a new tomorrow.